Srilakshmi-mothkur/Snake_AI/README.md

 ## Contributing

-i welcome contributions from the community to improve Snake AI.
+Contributions are welcomed.
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository and create your branch.
 2. Make your changes and test them thoroughly.